fredmerlo/geofoodtruck/README.md

      </details>

 ### GeoFoodTruck Application
-This is a screencast of `GeoFoodTruck` or [Click Here](https://geofoodtruck-test-report.s3.amazonaws.com/geofoodtruck.html) to use the live app.
+This is a screencast of `GeoFoodTruck`, [Click Here](https://geofoodtruck-test-report.s3.amazonaws.com/geofoodtruck.html) to use the live app.

 ![GeoFoodTruck](https://raw.githubusercontent.com/fredmerlo/geofoodtruck/main/geofoodtruck.gif)